top of page

 View from the fountain

-Before we started the last section of the day we ate again.
-We stopped on a bridge that looked deserted and check what we had left.
+Before we started the last section of the day, we ate again.
+We stopped on a deserted bridge and checked what we had left.
 We each still had some desserts from the 2 liters we had bought in Cuenca.
-Furthermore we had two baguette, of which we needed to save one for breakfast.
+Furthermore, we had two baguettes, of which we needed to save one for breakfast.
 We had some jam to put on the bread.
-While we were eating a car suddenly came around a corner and drove on the bridge without slowing down.
-Only at the last moment the driver noticed our bikes, which we had put nicely to the edge of the road.
-If there would have been something on the middle of the road the car would never have been able to stop in time.
+While we were eating, a car suddenly came around a corner and drove on the bridge without slowing down.
+Only at the last moment, the driver noticed our bikes, which we had put nicely to the edge of the road.
+If there had been something in the middle of the road, the car would never have been able to stop in time.
 That happened twice more later on.
-It was already 8 o'clock and the sun was setting.
-In the canyon it was hard to find a camping spot.
-Near the end of the day we arrived at a few steep climbs, with just as steep descents.
+It was already 8 o'clock, and the sun was setting.
+It was hard to find a camping spot in the canyon.
+Near the end of the day, we arrived at a few steep climbs with just as steep descents.

 steep roads